-Protecting water quality from forest fire is essential not only for drinking water purposes, but for snow-making as well.
-One hundred percent of the Village's drinking water supply is provided by an underground infiltration gallery fed by the Phoenix Spring.
-TSV, Inc. gets their water for snow-making from the Beaver Pond and the along the Rio Hondo at the base of the Village near the Warming Hut.
-Ash and debris would seriously impair these water resources following a forest fire.
+Wildfires play a critical role in protecting and regenerating the natural cycles of a watershed.
+A healthy forest and watershed will sustain fish and wildlife habitat, protect water and air quality, mitigate floods, preserve soils, control pests, and sequester carbon emissions.
+Protecting the watershed from a devastating wildfire is essential for preserving drinking water and snow-making.
+For example, one hundred percent of the Village's drinking water supply is provided by an underground infiltration gallery fed by the Phoenix Spring.
+Additionally, TSV, Inc. gets their water for snow-making from the Beaver Pond and the along the Rio Hondo at the base of the Village near the Warming Hut.
+Ash and debris following a wildfire would seriously impair these water resources.
+Excessive smoke would cause unwanted pollution and health impacts.
+A wildfire under the current overgrown conditions could destroy wildlife and their habitat as well as the natural vegetation.